How can we help you today?

 • Organization and time-management skills

-• A reliable computer and internet connection
+• Reliable computer and internet connection

 • Tools like Google Workspace, Zoom, and Trello